abahety/LearnAndroid/SimpleTwitterClient/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* Focused on organizing files as per feature.
+This was suggested before

 ## Video Walkthrough